-Under security, a list of 17 Security and Emergency Management Action Items has been developed by FTA and the Department of Homeland Security's Transportation Security Administration (TSA).
-This list of 17 items, an update to the original FTA Top 20 security action items list, was developed in consultation with the public transportation industry through the Mass Transit Sector Council, for which Coordinating American Public Transportation Association (APTA) serves as Executive Chair.
-Security and Emergency Management Action Items for Transit Agencies aim to elevate security throughout readiness the public transportation industry by establishing baseline measures that transit agencies should employ.
-Additionally, FTA has developed an extensive website for transit security.
+FTA and the Department of Homeland Security's (DHS) Transportation Security Administration (TSA) have developed a list of 17 Security and Emergency Management Action Items for Transit Agencies.
+The action items aim to elevate security readiness throughout the public transportation industry by establishing baseline measures that transit agencies should employ.

 The goal of FTA's Safety and Security Program is to achieve the highest practical level of safety and security in all modes of transit.
 To this end, FTA continuously promotes the awareness of safety and security throughout the transit community by establishing programs to collect and disseminate information on safety/security concepts and practices.
 In addition, FTA develops guidelines that transit systems can apply in the design of their procedures and by which to compare local actions.
-Many of the questions in this review area are designed to determine what efforts grantees have made to develop and implement safety, security, and emergency management plans.
-While there may not be specific requirements associated with all of the questions, grantees are encouraged to implement the plans, procedures, and programs referenced in these questions.
+Many of the questions in this review area are designed to determine what efforts grantees have made to develop and implement safety, security, and emergency management plans. there may not be specific While requirements associated with all of the questions, grantees are encouraged to implement the plans, procedures, and programs referenced in these questions.
 For this reason, findings in this area will most often result in advisory comments rather than deficiencies.